zju3dv/4K4D/docs/misc/custom_dataset.md

 python3 apps/camera/realtime_display.py --cfg_cam config/camera/usb-logitech.yml --display --num 1 --out ./data/ground1f
 ```

-Then, you can use you cell iphone to record a video alongside your set of cameras, you can see how it goes in the example provided in [wild + multiple sparse](https://chingswy.github.io/easymocap-public-doc/quickstart/calibration/wild-sparse.html), and load the video to the `~/EasyMocap/data/background1f/` directory.
+Then, you can use your cell phone to record a video alongside your set of cameras, you can see how it goes in the example provided in [wild + multiple sparse](https://chingswy.github.io/easymocap-public-doc/quickstart/calibration/wild-sparse.html), and load the video to the `~/EasyMocap/data/background1f/` directory.
 After all the data is ready, you can run the following command to perform the sparse calibration using the [script](../../scripts/colmap/sparse_calibration.sh):

 ```shell
 cd ~/easyvolcap